vsantjr/IDeepS/README.md

 Note that such installation can take a considerable time to complete.

 **IMPORTANT**: If you need to install some libraries, packages, etc. it is highly recommended to do it via conda within the ennvironment you need such libraries, packages.
-Conda is interesting because of its clear structure, transparent file management (no installation of files outside its directory), lots of available packages, anb so on.
+Conda is interesting because of its clear structure, transparent file management (no installation of files outside its directory), lots of available packages, and so on.

 ## Submitting Jobs